shivmv/portfolio/content/english/post/demo_RNotebook/index.md

 ]
 +++

-A research poster expressing my findings and a thorough analysis of what I discovered is accessible [Here](SU22 PosterPresentations.com-36x48-Template-Forrest.pptx (2) (1).pdf)
+A research poster expressing my findings and a thorough analysis of what I discovered is accessible [Here](Poster.pdf).

 [Here](c-moor_ccc_su22_mouse_gastrulation_part2.nb.html) is one of the numerous R Notebooks created in R Studio throughout my research!
 This R Notebook specifically involves collecting data regarding the coexpression of two genes, along with many other things.